 Based on the analyses, they implemented segmentation for cellular networks in five steps.
 1) Device profiling, 2) Group by context, 3) Define policies per group, 4) Policy implementation via PCRF (Policy and Charging Rules Function), 5) Monitoring.

 In most cases, security is considered after integration of a private cellular network, but security should be considered earlier, he said.

-In IIoT security, it is essential to understand the universal concept of standards and principles and adapt them to changes in the environment and individual organizations.
+In IIoT security, it is essential to understand the universal concept of standards and principles and adapt them to changes in the environment and individual organisations.
 Solving problems occurred with integration of new technology should be approached from the three perspectives of people, process and technology.
 Trend Micro had published a technical report to explore a new cybersecurity strategy with analysis of benefit and risk of IIoT based on our experience in contributing to IIoT security projects.
 Download it here.